Service Dog Laws in Mississippi – A Deep Dive

-Read more: Federal ADA Service Dog Laws – Summary & FAQ (General U.S. guide for public access rights & information.)
+- Read more on our blog: Federal ADA Service Dog Laws – Summary & FAQ (General U.S. guide for public access rights & information.)

 There are different service animal definitions depending on context.
 Let’s go through the different ones right now.
 As you’ll see, they are similar, but the differences are important to understand.

 The ADA Service Animal Definition for Public Access Rights

 The federal ADA law prohibits discrimination on the basis of disability in:

 - Public accommodations

 Under the ADA Americans with Disabilities Act federal laws, “Service animal means any dog individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for purposes of this definition.”